rocky-linux/documentation/docs/books/web_services/053-load-balancer-proxies-squid.md

 1723794176.255      1 192.168.1.10 TCP_HIT/200 655447 GET http://miroir.univ-lorraine.fr/rocky/9.4/AppStream/x86_64/os/repodata/1af312c9-7139-43ed-8761-90ba3cd55461-UPDATEINFO.xml.gz - HIER_NONE/- application/x-gzip
 ```

-On the example above, you can see one connection with a TCP_MISS (not present in the cache) and another one with TCP_HIT (use the cache to answer the client).
+In this example, you can see one connection with a TCP_MISS (not present in the cache) and another one with TCP_HIT (use the cache to answer the client).

 ### Conclusion